Xaki786/logseq-data/pages/Habbit Tracker App(Web + Mobile).md

 - I want data to be synced in both places
 - I want to analyze every habit via graphs
 	- with range filter => weekly/ by weekly/ monthly / yearly etc
+- I should be able to edit logs for previous habits data